 Nonetheless, the functional format’s flexibility in representing your professional journey can be off-putting for some employers due to the absence of a clear chronological work history.
 Therefore, it’s crucial to use this format strategically and ensure that your skills and achievements are compelling enough to offset any potential concerns about your work history.

-Here are some resume samples to help get you started.
+Here are some resume examples to help get you started.

 What is a combination format for a resume?